 1. Mobile wallet

 Mobile wallet services include apps like Google Pay, Apple Pay, and Samsung Pay.
 These services run on computers, smartphones, tablets, and smartwatches, and link to a customer’s credit card, debit card, or bank account.
 Once a person sets up their mobile wallet account, they can use these devices much like they’d use a credit card.
-In a brick-and-mortar store, they can tap their device on a payment terminal equipped with an NFC radio.
+In a brick-and-mortar store, they can tap their device on a smartwatch, or tablet on a payment terminal equipped with an NFC radio.
 Online, they can use their mobile wallet account on many merchants’ checkout pages by selecting a mobile wallet icon (such as Apple Pay) from among the checkout options.

 2. Mobile peer-to-peer

 This type of transaction, which runs on platforms like Zelle, PayPal, Venmo, and CashApp, allows individuals to transfer money to other individuals via a mobile app or a web page.
 Some of these services—most notably PayPal—enjoy wide acceptance from small business retailers.
 This means you can pay a business owner using PayPal instead of using a credit card.